peterruler/mongo-arm/README.md

 #  Deployment to stage server
 - VERY IMPORTANT: during the installation on your oracle cloudinstance - you first get your ssh key - copy it & save to your local machine and store it in the `/Users/<username>/.ssh` folder
+- install git on server `sudo apt-get install git`
+- the do a `git clone https://github.com/peterruler/mongo-arm.git`
 - you will need ssh (digital ocean has great tutorials on the topic) login to the servers console & scp (google for it) or git (install git on server and clone repo) to get your data on the server
 - `ssh <username>@<IP>` see stackoverlow on how to add key
-- upload data from local console to server:
+- upload data from local console to server (opional):
 - `scp -i /localmachine-pathtokey/ssh.pub -r /localmachinepath/mongo-arm <username>@<IP>:/home/<username>/`

 #  Install docker on stage server